 About

-Jodi Reeb is a visual, fine artist from Minneapolis specializing in fine art abstract, collage, sculptural, contemporary, landscape, acrylic and encaustic paintings for sale.
+Jodi Reeb is a visual fine artist from Minneapolis specializing in Encaustic fine art, abstract paintings, mixed-media wall sculpture, contemporary landscapes, and botanical photo paintings for sale.

-The process of change in nature is a constant source of wonder and inspiration that I try to mimic in my work through the combination of beeswax, acrylic paint and texture.
-This process of change and transformation is supported by integrating many different media such as collage, encaustic (molten beeswax), printmaking and acrylic paint on various sustainable substrates.
+The process of change in nature is a constant source of wonder and inspiration that I mimic in my work through the combination of repetition of forms, translucency and texture.
+This process of change and transformation is supported by integrating many different media such as encaustic (molten beeswax), photo collage, aluminum and wire sculptures.

 In my recent series of circular paintings and encaustic with photo collage paintings, I use contrasting materials and substrates to create works that oscillate between painting and sculpture.
 I use solid substrates made of wood and circular acrylic panels using encaustic (beeswax) and acrylic paint as well as metallic paints that transform or react when combined.
 Combinations are discovered, explored, proposed, rejected and accepted as part of the art-making process.
 Components are moved around in varying compositions.
 Some paintings are created to be part of a series and some are partnered through discovery.
 Through this approach I discover relationships between the elements creating rhythms, patterns and visual textures that are nature-based as well as abstract.
 Over time, contrasting or common elements form connections, which is what I am really hoping to explore through this interaction.